-The harvest of summer’s fruits and vegetables is in full swing, and it’s a perfect time to think of drying the abundance of these foods.
+The harvest of summer’s fruits and vegetables is in full swing.
+It’s a perfect time to think of drying the abundance of these foods.
 Drying food is a great way to make fresh foods last longer.
 Harnessing the power of the sun to aid in drying food is not only a planet-friendly method of food preservation, but also a time-honored tradition that has been used for centuries.

 What is Solar Food Drying?

 Much like the name sounds, solar food drying involves using the sun to dry out foods.
-This can be something as simple as setting a plate of food outside and letting the sun go to work (though not at all recommended), or something as elaborate as building your own system that acts to protect the food from dust, debris, and pests, while the food is drying.
-Depending on the conditions in your location it takes an average of two sunny days to dehydrate food in a solar food dehydrator.
+This can be something as simple as setting a plate of food outside and letting the sun dry it or something as elaborate as building your own system that acts to protect the food from dust, debris and pests, while the food is drying.
+Depending on the conditions in your location, it takes an average of two sunny days to dehydrate food in a solar food dehydrator.

 Why Dehydrate Food?

-Many people wonder what the big deal about dehydrating food is to begin with.
+Many people wonder why dehydrate food?
 The truth is that there are many benefits, some more obvious than others, to drying food.

-Preppers, or people who make a point of preparing for rough days that may lie ahead, like dehydrated food because it lasts a long time, is easy to store, and is highly portable.
+Preppers, or people who make a point of preparing for rough days that may lie ahead, like dehydrated food because it lasts a long time, is easy to store and it’s highly portable.

 Environmentalists, or people who are interested in saving the planet, have different reasons to appreciate the benefits of dehydrating foods, including the following: